Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-As a really little community we discovered that over half of the retailers in town sold food.
+We didn’t get to yhis

 Has this kit prompted any new food related initiatives within your school?
-Pickling veges from our gardens to give to our parent volunteers.
+Recycling and composting

 Helpful Report

 What are three words that describe the activities in this kit?
-Fun, hands on, practical
+Engaging,

 How effective was the resource in fostering critical thinking about food waste issues?